Sangam1904/Designanything/BRAND_CUSTOMIZATION_GUIDE.md

 ### Hero Section Notes

-**Important**: The Hero section (`components/Hero.js`) does **NOT** contain any logo or brand name text.
+**Important**: The Hero section (`components/Hero.js`) does **NOT** contain any  or brand name text.
 The main title "Transform Ideas Into Reality" is the only text in the hero section.

-If you want to add a logo or brand name to the hero section, you would need to add it manually to the Hero component.
+If you want to add a  or brand name to the hero section, you would need to add it manually to the Hero component.

 ### Complete Navigation Bar Update Example